bingo-blitz-free-credits/.github/profile/README.md

-## Bing Blitz Free Credits - Get 100 Free Credits and More
+## Bingo Blitz Free Credits - Get 100 Free Credits and More

 Are you looking for Blitz Free Credits?
 Relax.
 This is for you.
 There won't be any need to search again.
 You will be able to get more than 100 Bing Blitz free credits.
 Just go through the link below.